structured-log/structured-log/README.md

 		Elapsed: elapsedMs
 	});

-Properties can also be specified by positional parameters, the same as how it works in Serilog C#:
+Properties can also be specified by positional parameters, the same as in Serilog C#:

 	log.info("Processed {@Position} in {Elapsed:000} ms.", position, elapsedMs);